|Admission deadlines:||Fall Priority Admission/General Scholarship Deadline - April 1|

 The role of humor in politics and how it can be employed to make campaigns more effective.
 Analysis of different types, techniques, styles, topics, cultural contexts, and modes of delivery of humor in politics for differential political impact.
 Restricted to graduate students.

 PMGT 6480.
 Washington Residency.
 3 Credits.

-Capstone experience equivalent to PMGT 6495 for students in the online Political Management program.
-Exposure to and interaction with political consultants, advocacy specialists, elected officials, and applied researchers in Washington, D.C.
+Capstone experience equivalent to PMGT 6495 for students in the online political management program.
+Exposure to and interaction with political consultants, advocacy specialists, elected officials, and applied researchers in Washington, DC.
 Integration of program curriculum toward an understanding of the federal political ecosystem and development of a robust political network.
-Restricted to Taken by PMGT online students in last or penultimate term, or with approval by instructor.
+Restricted to PMGT online students in their last or penultimate term, or students with permission of the instructor.